vizvamitra/watch_counter/README.md

 Service will store information about watches only for a short period of time (6 seconds by default), so you will need to continuously send messages to this service to indicate that video is still being watched.

+Please note that the task demands to use inmemory storage, but suggests to provide an ability to easily replace it an with external storage using adapter pattern.

 ## Table of contents

 - [Installation](#installation)